jsammarco/DSTUR-Relay/README.md

 ### Packaging notes

+- The Tauri app contains relay.exe in it's resources so only the gui exe is needed
-- The Tauri app expects `relay.exe` alongside the app binary or in `src-tauri/bin/relay.exe`.
+- When building with tauri, it expects `relay.exe` alongside the app binary or in `src-tauri/bin/relay.exe`.
 - `relay.exe` is included in the repo (root) and mirrored in `gui/dstur-relay-gui/src-tauri/bin/`.

 ## Device compatibility